SergeyUshatov/payconiq/README.md

+Before test execution you should add a personal Token to

+`src/main/resources/application.properties`

-To execute test run this command from terminal:
+To execute tests run this command from terminal:

 `./gradlew clean test allureReport`

+or

+`./gradlew clean test`

+and then

+`./gradlew allureReport`

-Test see report open:
+Allure Test report is here:

 `build/reports/allure-report/index.html`

+A simple test report is here:

+`build/reports/tests/test/index.html`

 Issues: